bifurcationkit/BifurcationKit.jl/docs/src/index.md

 end
 ```

-## Functions for LinearAlgebra on the GPU
+## LinearAlgebra on the GPU

 We plan to use `KrylovKit` on the GPU.
 For this to work, we need to overload some functions for `CuArray.jl`.

+!!! note "Overloading specific functions for CuArrays.jl"
-Note that this will be removed in the future when `CuArrays` improves.
+    Note that the following code will not be needed in the future when `CuArrays` improves.

 ```julia
 using CuArrays